Brain Stem Surgeries – Working in a Tight Space

-As you can imagine, brain stem surgeries are very delicate operations that require a very skilled team doctors and nurses.
-That's because the brain stem is one of the toughest structures to approach surgically since it's so deeply situated and is enclosed by, the cerebrum on both sides, the cerebellum behind and by the throat in front.
+As you can imagine, brain stem surgeries are very delicate operations that require a very skilled team of doctors and nurses.
+That’s because the brain stem is one of the toughest structures to approach surgically since it’s so deeply situated and is enclosed by, the cerebrum on both sides, the cerebellum behind, and the throat in front.

-Nevertheless, neurosurgeons have developed many 'routes' to approach the brain stem, each having its own advantages and disadvantages.
-Different neurosurgeons access brain stem by different ways for treating similar problems depending upon their expertise, preference, selective training, incidence of serious side effects and success rates.
+Nevertheless, neurosurgeons have developed many ‘routes’ to approach the brain stem, each having its own advantages and disadvantages.
+Different neurosurgeons access brain stem in various ways for treating similar problems depending upon their expertise, preference, selective training, the incidence of severe side effects, and success rates.
 These approaches are: